 We imaged Ase1 sweeping, the accumulation of lattice-bound, diffusible Ase1 at the retracting ends of depolymerizing MTs, and found that accumulated Ase1 can transduce forces to other MTs.
 This accumulation, termed ‘protein sweeping’ or 'herding', is analogous to the in vitro behavior of microtubule-severing enzyme spastin and the kinetochore associated Ndc80 and Dam1 complexes (Lombillo, Stewart and Richard McIntosh, 1995; Franck et al., 2007; Grishchuk et al., 2008; Powers et al., 2009; Umbreit et al., 2012; Grishchuk, 2017; Al-Hiyasat et al., 2021).
 Like Ase1, Dam1- and Ndc80- complexes accumulate at depolymerizing MT ends and decrease depolymerization velocity.
 We produced a simple model based on the assumption that Ase1 prevents the detachment of terminal tubulin subunits (Figure 4A, B).
 This assumption alone leads to a decrease in MT depolymerization velocity and accumulation of Ase1 at the tip of shrinking microtubules (Figure 4D, E).
-Assuming Ase1 cooperativity and interaction between protofilaments, we were able to quantitatively reproduce the experimental results (Figure 4F, G).
+Assuming Ase1 to stabilize multiple tubulin dimers, we were able to quantitatively reproduce the experimental results (Figure 4F, G).
 Stabilization of adjacent protofilaments might be explained by Ase1 binding to a tubulin dimer allosterically stabilizing the adjacent protofilament either by Ase1's intrinsically disordered N-terminus directly binding to the adjacent protofilament (Subramanian et al., 2010) or indirectly through the tubulin lattice, such as kinesin-1 (Morikawa et al., 2015; Peet, Burroughs and Cross, 2018).

 We observed that the decrease in depolymerization velocity was stronger in antiparallel overlaps compared to parallel overlaps and single MTs (Figure 2A, Figure S2C).
 In addition, MT rescue rate was increased specifically in antiparallel overlaps (Figure 2C, Figure S2E).
 This might be due to the fact that Ase1 diffusion and unbinding rates are lower in microtubule overlaps (Kapitein et al., 2008; Lansky et al., 2015), due to protein avidity resulting from the multivalent interactions of Ase1 with the MTs (Braun, Diez and Lansky, 2020; Erlendsson and Teilum, 2021).
 Our model predicts that a molecule with lower diffusion rate is more likely to remain close to the shrinking end during depolymerization, preventing the unbinding of subunits.
 This stabilizing effect will be present for longer time for lower unbinding rates.
 Additionally, in overlaps, individual protofilaments of a depolymerizing MT are coupled to the other MT by Ase1.
 In order to bend during depolymerization, protofilaments likely have to work against the lattice of the other MT, which might lead to further stabilization.
+Finally, Ase1 is known to display ‘multimerization’ within antiparallel MT overlaps, potentially driven by cooperative MT binding behavior (Kapitein et al., 2008).
 A combination of these factors could explain the stronger stabilizing effect of Ase1 on antiparallel overlaps.
+In respect to Ase1 multimerization, it is interesting to note that a recent study found PRC1 to slow down motor-driven MT sliding more strongly when PRC1 appeared to multimerize at the edges of MT overlaps (Alfieri, Gaska and Forth, 2021) (it appears unclear how this multimerization might be related to the Ase1 multimerization observed by Kapitein et al., 2008).
+Though the cases of MT depolymerization and MT sliding are different in that MT depolymerization does not involve MT movement (and thus no movement of Ase1 binding sites), ‘herding-driven Ase1 multimerization’ appears plausible.
+The possibility of Ase1 molecules acting cooperatively to promote rescues for antiparallel MTs specifically is intriguing and would offer the cell a lever for modulating the rescue-promoting effect of MT crosslinking.